231sm/Reasoning_In_EE/README.md

 # Brief Introduction
 OntoED is a model that resolves event detection under low-resource conditions.
 It models the relationship between event types through ontology embedding: it can transfer knowledge of high-resource event types to low-resource ones, and the unseen event type can establish connection with seen ones via event ontology.

-# How abouth the Dataset
+# How about the Dataset
 **OntoEvent**  is proposed for ED and also annotated with correlations among events.
 It contains 13 supertypes with 100 subtypes, derived from 4,115 documents with 60,546 event instances.

 ## Statistics